 Glossary of Human Resources Management and Employee Benefit Terms

-An exit interview is an activity that allows a departing employee and their organization to exchange information, usually on that employee’s last day of work.
+An exit interview is a discussion that allows a departing employee and their organization to exchange information, usually on that employee’s last day of work.
 Typically the exit interview is an opportunity for the employee to explain their reasons for leaving and provide feedback about their experience working for the organization.

 When done well, exit interviews can be a great tool for organizations to collect open and honest feedback that will ultimately help improve their employees’ experience moving forward.

 Amicable Parting: Considering 15 percent of employees have returned to work for a former employer after leaving (a practice called boomeranging), making sure employees depart on a positive note is important.
 A well-conducted exit interview can help guarantee that.

-Q&A: Employees may have a few questions that they’d like to ask for clarity and closure, and an exit interview can be the perfect setting for those.
+Comfortable Q&A: Employees may have a few questions that they’d like to ask for clarity and closure, and an exit interview can be the perfect setting for those.

-To make the most of an exit interview, you need to establish the right expectations, keep an open mind, and be prepared.
+To make the most of an exit interview, you need to establish the right expectations, keep an open mind and be prepared.
 Each interview will be different because each employee leaves for their own reasons and under their own circumstances, but you should try to apply the same practices and principles to each one.
-Try some of these strategies for the best results:

 Communicate the purpose when scheduling the meeting.